Lack of water threatens agriculture from Maule to Biobío

 The waters of the Laja, as in the Maile del Maule, are managed by an agreement, in this case of 1958.
 Given the water shortage, different users have been establishing agreements, albeit transitory, especially between Endesa and the irrigators, or rather the DOH, on behalf of the State, which is the one that administers the waters for irrigation.

-This agreement seeks that the electricity generates when it is required to water, that is to say in summer and not in winter.
-“If it is generated in autumn and winter, it does not accumulate, since the water continues on its way to the sea.
-On the other hand, if it is done during the irrigation season, Endesa generates in the same way, in the same amount, through the same outlet, but later the water can be used, so there is a double use.
-With this, only the time of year to open the floodgates changes”, comments Juan Carlos Villagra, president of the Diguillín River Surveillance Board.
+This agreement seeks that the electricity generates when it is required to water, that is to say in summer and not in winter. «If it is generated in autumn and winter it does not accumulate, since the water continues its way to the sea.
+On the other hand, if it is done during the irrigation season, Endesa generates in the same way, in the same quantity, through the same outlet, but then the water can be used, then there is a double use.
+With this, only the time of year to open the floodgates changes., comments Juan Carlos Villagra, president of the Diguillín River Surveillance Board.

 The last of these transitory agreements expires November 30 and they are in full talks and refining details to try to renew it.